How to Create a Puppy Linux Live USB

 • USB flash drive (use a fast SSD thumb drive to achieve the best performance).

-• Universal USB Installer (USB Boot Maker) or dd.exe or using the dd command from Linux.
+• Universal USB Installer (USB Boot Maker) or dd.exe or using the dd command from Linux or MacOS.

 Create a Puppy Linux Live USB using UUI